Marquette vs. Providence Predictions, College Basketball BetMGM Promo Codes, & Picks - December 19

 Marquette Performance Insights

-- Marquette has won the turnover battle by 4.5 turnovers per game, committing 10 (52nd in college basketball play) while forcing 14.5 (54th in college basketball).
+- Marquette has committed 4.5 fewer turnovers per game than its opponents, averaging 10 (52nd in college basketball play) while forcing 14.5 (54th in college basketball).

 Providence Performance Insights

-- The Friars' +122 scoring differential (outscoring opponents by 11.1 points per game) is a result of putting up 74.6 points per game (192nd in college basketball) while giving up 63.5 per contest (31st in college basketball).
+- The Friars put up 74.6 points per game (192nd in college basketball) while giving up 63.5 per outing (31st in college basketball).
+They have a +122 scoring differential and outscore opponents by 11.1 points per game.

-- Providence records 38 rebounds per game (127th in college basketball) while allowing 33.3 per outing to opponents.
+- Providence grabs 38 rebounds per game (127th in college basketball) while conceding 33.3 per contest to opponents.
 It outrebounds opponents by 4.7 boards per game.

+- Providence knocks down 2.1 more threes per game than the opposition, 7.7 (165th in college basketball) compared to its opponents' 5.6.

+- Providence loses the turnover battle by 1.3 per game, committing 13.8 (316th in college basketball) while its opponents average 12.5.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.